Police: South Florida Couple Kidnap, Torture Man For Three Days

 MIAMI (CBSMiami) — A South Florida man and woman are in jail charged in connection with the kidnapping and torture of a man for three days, including making him drink bleach mixed with rum, and threatening to force him to eat his own feces.

-According to the Miami Police arrest forms, Marie Dorsainvil, 52, and Occius Dorsainvil, 56, lured the victim to an apartment, where they bound him in chains, demanded $50,000 and his car title, and forced him at gunpoint to admit he had an affair with the woman.READ MORE: Omicron Impacting Younger Children As Well As Those With Special Needs
+According to the Miami Police arrest forms, Marie Dorsainvil, 52, and Occius Dorsainvil, 56, lured the victim to an apartment, where they bound him in chains, demanded $50,000 and his car title, and forced him at gunpoint to admit he had an affair with the woman.READ MORE: Legal Battle Involving Proposed Amendment Involving Florida Casinos Continues To Escalate

 The ordeal began December 28 when police say Marie Dorsainvil asked the victim for a ride to her apartment.
 The victim said he had known her since Feb.
 2020.